1 Samuel 1:2, 7

 We know how the story ends.
 God steps in based on Hannah pouring out her heart and He allows her to become pregnant.
 What a way to shut Penninah's mouth and stop her dead in her tracks!
 I love when God shows up and steps in to protect, vindicate or deliver his people!
 Nobody can do it like God can!
 That's why we should never take matters into our own hands when we are being oppressed by others.

 The world is filled with 'Hurting People'!
 They are in great pain.
 Much of their pain has to do with their childhood.
-Yes, their childhood, and pass issues that were never resolved.
+Yes, their childhood, and past issues that were never resolved.
 Many of them have legitimate complaints, but they never sought out counseling, so, they become adults who keep spilling out on others.
 It's a serious problem.

 When you encounter needy persons such as these, think twice about how you handle them.
 Don't make their problem, your problem.
 By all means, let them know how you feel about what they are doing, but don't get in the pig pen with them.
 They are a mess!
 Pray for them, but don't spar with them.
 Set boundaries for them.
 Walk away from altercations that are unwarranted.
 Don't add fuel to the fire.
 Commit them to God.